 A systematic examination of world history from the international rivalries leading to World War I through the early twenty-first century.
 Emphasis will be on the political, economic and cultural evolution of global society and the forces that unify as well as fragment that society.
-PREREQUISITE: Any 1000- or 2000-level history course or permission of the instructor
+PREREQUISITE: None